-To be honest, autumn has become a bit of a tough time for me.
+To be completely honest, autumn has become a bit of a tough time for me.
 It was always one of my favorite times of year, especially as a teenager.
 It included Halloween, for one — I’ve always been head-over-heels for fantasy, dress-up, and makeup.
 When I reached high school and made real friends for the first time, it also meant fun things like football games, pumpkin carving, mall trips, meals at cozy diners, haunted houses, trick-or-treating, driving around town, and other great stuff with my friends.
 In early college, I had just as much fun exploring museums, theaters, restaurants, shops, lounges, and other venues with my new friends and sorority sisters.
 I also got to have a great time dressing up and going out for Halloween.

 When I transferred universities halfway through college, a toxic ex-boyfriend made it a point to sabotage my attempts to make friends and maximize the time I spent at home with him.
 I found my own way of enjoying fall anyways — I took photographs of the glorious outdoors, drank tons of hot coffee, smoked way too much hookah (it turns out hookah was a bad coping mechanism of mine), and composed cute fall outfits for myself.
 I was also able to enjoy outings with our parents, since at least he didn’t isolate me from our families.